 Figure 10.
 Inline and crossline spectra.
-The crossline spectrum is associated with both time and space cycles (with a ratio of 0.001666 cpm/cpd), calculated from Fourier transform of the crossline variation in time scale and and from that in space scales, respectively.
-The inline spectrum is only associated with the space cycle, calculated from Fourier transform of the inline variation.
-The semi-diurnal (M2) tidal cycle is also denoted (at 2 cpd, or about 3.3×10^{-3} cpm in space scale).
+The crossline spectrum is associated with both time and space cycles (with a ratio of 0.001666 cpm/cpd) calculated from the Fourier transform of the crossline variation in the timescale and from that in the space scales, respectively.
+The inline spectrum is only associated with the space cycle, calculated from the Fourier transform of the inline variation.
+The semi-diurnal ( $M_2$ ) tidal cycle is also denoted (at 2 cpd, or about $3.3 \times 10^{-3}$ cpm in the space scale).